winningproduct/learn-portal/content/5-build/14-user-license-management.md

 ---

 ## Why
-User license management is also used by software vendors to monitor and ensure compliance with the developer's software license.
-This helps prevent the developer's software from being copied, shared or otherwise illegally used (pirated) by non-licensed users.
-License management on the software vendor's side may also involve creating trial, personal, corporate and/or subscription-based license keys via a license generator; software product activation; product deactivation; and similar tasks.
+A license establish the legal right for the consumer to use a product or service.
+In cloud based SAAS applications license are usually subscription based and it helps companies to collect revenue from customers methodically.

 ## How
 All software has a license attached, whether the program is a simple freeware tool or an expensive enterprise suite.
-Here are the most common licensing types:
+Following are different types of licenses.

 - Per device
   - It’s strictly meant to be used on a single machine.
 - Per user
   - It’s restricted to one specific user who has to log in or otherwise confirm his or her identity for the license to be valid.
-- Network
-  - Includes WAN and LAN; this licensing type, also called a concurrent license, covers all machines that are within a single specified network.
 - Subscription
   - Can refer to both user and device licenses and is managed by a subscription that usually has an expiry date.
 - Cloud-based credits subscription